 “He was an American of Americans.
 He was a patriot whose patriotism was tested by fire.
 With the possible exception of Thomas Jefferson, Woodrow Wilson was the keenest analytical mind that has ever occupied the White House.
 With the possible exceptions of George Washington and Abraham Lincoln, he stands without a peer as a patriot among all our presidents.
 For excellence of literary style, incisiveness of thought, and clarity of expression, he stands unsurpassed.”
 The American Canon by Daniel L. Marsh

 The portrait bust of Woodrow Wilson for the Rotary Club was “pronounced a remarkable likeness of the late President at the height of his powers.”
-The Hub (the official publication of the Rotary Club of Boston, MA) 1940 The article shows the bust in bronze, evidenced by the color and shiny surface of the metal.
-The Boston Evening Transcript, April 24, 1940 noted additionally that it was an original half-life size bronze portrait and would be the only copy to be made, that it is the only one of this size in the East and one of the few existing busts ever made of Wilson.
+The Hub (the official publication of the Rotary Club of Boston, MA) 1940 The article shows the bust in bronze, evidenced by the dark color and shiny surface of the metal.
+The Boston Evening Transcript, April 24, 1940 noted additionally that it was an original half-life size bronze portrait and one of the few existing busts ever made of Wilson.
+The writer also noted it is the only copy to be made and that it is the only one of this size in the East.

 The Transcript did a story on the sculpture and the sculptor, showing a photo of Allen in a beret and smock, shirt and tie, measuring the bust with calipers.
 This is most likely the original clay since it is a light color and there is no shine on the surface.
 The fact that he is using calipers would indicate that he used them in making the reduction.
-Calipers were used by sculptors to make inverted measurements as well as enlargements and reductions.
+Calipers were used by sculptors to make measurements when copying a piece of sculpture into another medium e.g. original clay to finished marble, as well as to make enlargements and reductions.
 The photograph shows the bust on a stand of unfinished wooden boards placed higher than the sculptor’s head so that he’s looking up at it in the way he intended it to be seen.
-In the background is another of the Allen sculptures (Jane Allen) so it is presumed that the photo was taken in his studio.
-It is possible that this is the plaster copy for the mold made in the lost wax process to make the bronze copy.
+In the background is another of the Allen sculptures so it can be presumed that the photo was taken in his studio.
+It is possible that this is the plaster copy for the mold used to make the bronze bust.
 The Transcript states that there was a plaster original.
-A casting expert, Jim Montgomery of New England Sculpture Service, said about the casting in reference to this published note,
+A casting expert, Jim Montgomery of New England Sculpture Service, said about the casting in reference to this published note:

-It is interesting to note that the Transcript states that the bust was “made in record time . . . fashioned from United News Service photographs of the government idealist.”
+It is interesting to note, in this regard, that the Transcript states that the bust was “made in record time . . . fashioned from United News Service photographs of the government idealist.”
 And that “The selection of this art object was made because of President Marsh’s admiration of the League of Nation’s champion.”
 Presenting Marsh with this gift “followed the club’s custom of awarding the retiring president with a memento for his year of service.”